 The following screenshot shows exactly what to do in order to search for fonts in the TypeCatcher program.

-After you have founded the font you like click on the Download button and TypeCatcher will automatically download and install the font for you.
+After you have found the font you like click on the Download button and TypeCatcher will automatically download and install the font for you.

 If the installation goes successful you will get a notification that your font was installed like shown in the following picture.